-The 3 most common types of congenital myopathy, in order, are
+There are several types of congenital myopathies.
+The three most common types of congenital myopathy are

 Central core and multiminicore myopathies (core myopathies)